Friday, February 14, 2025

 On the appointed day, Tina and I drove to the Gowanda State Hospital Cemetery in Collins.
 We accessed it from a narrow dirt lane off Wheater Road.

-Then we walked down a wide grass path through a wooded area.
+From there, we walked down a wide grass path through a wooded area.
 The cemetery was at the bottom.
 We were looking at the Protestant section where our great-grandfather was buried.
 The scene was heartbreaking.
 Diana Druback did not exaggerate.

 Aerial view of Gowanda State Hospital Cemetery, the lane off Wheater Road, and the grass path that leads to the cemetery.